Denim’s dirty reputation

-We use organic cotton to create our denim, proven to use 91% per cent less blue water (fresh surface or groundwater sources) than conventional cotton.
-Organic cotton is farmed with zero use of agrochemicals, such as pesticides, Which is known to reduce soil quality, contribute to water pollution, and severely affect the health of farmers.
+We use organic cotton to create our denim.
+Organic cotton is farmed with zero use of agrochemicals, such as synthetic pesticides and chemical fertilizers, which are known to reduce soil quality, contribute to water pollution, and severely affect the health of farmers.
+According to a 2017 report by the Textile Exchange, organic cotton uses 91% less 'blue' water (from groundwater and surface-water bodies, such as freshwater lakes and rivers) than conventional cotton.

 Tradition meets innovation.

-Our stand-alone wash and finishing facility are equipped with industry-leading water and energy reducing technology, representing a new standard of sustainability.
-We source the most sustainable raw materials from suppliers who excel in social and environmental responsibility.
+Our stand-alone wash and finishing facility represents a new standard of sustainability, and we source the most sustainable raw materials from suppliers who excel in social and environmental responsibility.
 Every button, rivet, and stitch is selected with intention to minimise impact on the environment, and ensure zero exploitation in our entire supply chain.

 Eyes on tomorrow.